New England health news and information

 • Being a couch potato greatly increases your risk of developing heart disease and suffering a heart attack.

 While it's true that sedentary activities like working at a computer or watching TV do burn a tiny amount of calories, what the heart needs is a moderate-to-vigorous physical experience, most days of the week, to stay healthy.
 You don't need to join a gym or take up marathon running, either.
-This chart shows the calories burned per hour by a person weighing 154 pounds for a variety of activities (a lighter person burns fewer calories; a heavier one burns more).
+This chart shows the calories burned per hour for a variety of activities by a person weighing 154 pounds (a lighter person burns fewer calories; a heavier one burns more).

 Moderate Physical Activity